 In general, we do not recommend charging a monthly rent that is less than 0.8% of your home value because you need safety net to protect your rental profits against mortgage rates hikes, major property repairs or extended periods of vacancy.

-While this method is great for arriving at rough estimate of how much rent to charge, never rely on it alone to determine your rent amount.
+While this method is great for arriving at a rough estimate, never rely on it alone to determine your rent amount.

 Comparing rent prices seems straightforward enough but making sure that you're comparing apples to apples takes requires attention to details.

 The size, type (e.g. single family home, duplex etc) and condition (e.g. bare vs fully-furnished) of rental properties that you use for rent comparisons should be as similar to yours as possible.
 On top of that, you should restrict your search to recent rent prices (in the last 3 to 6 months).

 Whenever possible, compare the average rent prices of houses in the same neighborhood as yours (within 1 mile or 1.6 km).
 If insufficient data is available, then you can expand your search to rental houses in the same town.